-Tennessee, for example, has the highest sales tax in the country in 2019, according to the Tax Foundation.
-The Volunteer State, which reviles income taxes so much that voters changed the Tennessee Constitution in 2014 to forbid these taxes for good, charges a 7 percent sales tax statewide.
-When combined with local sales taxes, the combined rate increases to an average of 9.46 percent, according to estimates from the Tax Foundation.
-That’s more than double the combined rate in super-touristy Hawaii.
+Tennessee, for example, had the highest combined sales tax rate in the country in 2019, according to the Tax Foundation.
+The Volunteer State, which reviles income taxes so much that voters changed the Tennessee constitution in 2014 to forbid these taxes for good, charges a 7 percent sales tax statewide.
+When combined with local sales taxes, the combined rate increases to an average of 9.47 percent.

-In Washington, pump prices are routinely among the highest in the country — in part because of a sky-high gasoline tax.
-As of 2018, Washington charges 49.5 cents per gallon in gas taxes, the second-highest in the country, according to The Energy Information Administration.
+In Washington, pump prices are routinely among the highest in the country — in part because of a high gasoline tax.
+As of 2019, Washington charges 49.5 cents per gallon in gas taxes and fees, the third-highest in the country behind Pennsylvania and California, according to The Energy Information Administration.

 Elsewhere, Texas and Nevada have above-average sales taxes, and Texas also has higher-than-average effective property tax rates.
 Florida relies on sales taxes, and its property taxes are above the national average.
 Wyoming and Alaska make up for the lost income tax revenue through their natural resources.
 Both states enjoy hefty tax revenues from coal mining and oil drilling operations.

 All of those extra taxes contribute to higher-than-average living expenses in some of those states.
-Florida, South Dakota, Washington and New Hampshire all have higher than the median cost of living, according to data compiled by the Center for Regional Economic Competitiveness.
-Alaska is among the most expensive places to live, but a big part of that is because it’s so remote.
+Washington, New Hampshire, Nevada, Florida and South Dakota were among the 24 states with the highest cost of living in 2018, according to data compiled by the Council for Community & Economic Research.
+Alaska is also among the most expensive places to live, but a big part of that is because it’s so remote.